-Northern Arizona is home to several of Arizona’s state parks and is a great place to cool off!
-The high desert country surrounding Dead Horse Ranch State Park is loaded with trails, tons of unique and beautiful wildlife and birds, and the fishing is typically very good for a variety of species in the lagoons and the Verde River.
+Northern Arizona is home to a number of Arizona’s state parks and is a great place to cool off!
+Both the high desert country surrounding Dead Horse Ranch State Park, and the riparian zone along the Verde River are loaded with trails, tons of unique and beautiful wildlife and birds, and the fishing is typically very good for a variety of species in the lagoons and along the river.

 The rolling hills of Patagonia Lake State Park contain great opportunities for summertime adventure and the lake itself shines like an inviting gem beckoning your attention.
 A variety of trail experiences lead visitors into the depths of southern Arizona’s diverse backcountry.
 Here, an encounter with Coues whitetail deer is likely, and the special moment shared in appreciation of these delicate yet tough animals will be engraved in your thoughts forever.
 Maybe lake life is more your speed?
 Pull up a chair and catch largemouth bass, crappie, or catfish before taking a quick swim to cool off from a day’s worth of Arizona adventuring.
 Or, just rent a boat and watch the world unfold all around you from the center of this desert oasis.

 Northeast of Patagonia, a high desert destination with great adventure potential awaits your arrival.
 Roper Lake State Park gives visitors amazing views amid the laid-back eastern Arizona atmosphere.
-The lake holds thousands of memories…Imagine a relaxing summer morning as you sip coffee near your camping cabin, and on the shore of this beautiful lake.
+The lake holds thousands of memories and is always willing to share…Imagine a relaxing summer morning as you sip coffee near your camping cabin, and on the shore of this beautiful lake.
 While waiting for the fish to bite, conversation turns to the mountain looming in the not-so-far distance as the sun begins to illuminate its craggy peaks and desert foothills.
 After the lake gives up a few fish, you decide to explore Mt.
 Graham for the day, and retire back at the park completely exhausted from another amazing Roper Lake experience.

-Along Arizona’s western border, several state parks offer amazing summertime experiences.
+Along Arizona’s western border, a variety of state parks offer amazing summertime experiences for all types of visitors.
 Depending on the type of adventure you're looking for, there’s a park with amenities, the fun, and the culture to fit your summertime needs.
 Our northernmost park along the ancient Colorado River is Lake Havasu State Park.
 Have you heard of it?
 If you’ve got a party-centric agenda, love adrenaline inducing activities, or enjoy world-class bass fishing…This park is for you!
 Live the river life here with other like-minded park goers that play hard during the day and settle into the local nightlife after the sun goes down.
 Cattail Cove State Park is just a bit south, but still within the greater Lake Havasu area.
 Expect a similar vibe as Havasu proper, just turned down a bit.
 Gorgeous views, awesome trails, and clean campgrounds make this western Arizona destination one to be on your list for sure.
-Plus, you can rent paddleboards and kayaks to take your summer out on the water.
+Plus, you can rent paddleboards and kayaks to take your summer adventures out on the water.

 Next up, Buckskin Mountain and River Island state parks provide visitors with calmer, more relaxed experiences.
 Both parks have gorgeous riverfront property and expansive views of the rugged surrounding mountains.
 From Buckskin, tons of trails allow you to either delve deep into the western Arizona backcountry or explore along the river.
 River access by way of boat ramps allows campers and day users a chance to explore the lazy Colorado River.
 A good boat ride and the cool mist of river water as you explore the Arizona-California border will not easily be forgotten, especially after returning to the park and relaxing right on the edge of this famed river, favorite beverage in hand, sharing stories with people you care about.
 This simple formula for a summer vacation has elicited return trips and forever memories.